felipemalli/mytunes/README.md

 # MyTunes

-Front-End project MyTunes developed on 11/23/2022 for training React with props and prop-types.
+Project front-end MyTunes developed on 11/23/2022 for training React with props and prop-types.
 CSS not implemented.

 ## Technologies